cartesi/docs/cartesi-rollups_versioned_docs/version-0.9/assets-handling.md

 tags: [learn, rollups, dapps, components]
 ---

 Assets exist on the base layer, which is where they have actual meaning and value.
-As with any execution layer solution, a Cartesi DApp that wants to manipulate assets (e.g. to allow players to bet on a game, so that the winner receives the loser's assets) needs a secure way of "teleporting" the assets from the base layer to the execution layer, and then a way to "teleport" them back to the base layer.
+As with any execution layer solution, a Cartesi dApp that wants to manipulate assets (e.g. to allow players to bet on a game, so that the winner receives the loser's assets) needs a secure way of "teleporting" the assets from the base layer to the execution layer, and then a way to "teleport" them back to the base layer.

-Asset handling in Cartesi DApps involves the following procedures:
+Asset handling in Cartesi dApps involves the following procedures:

-  1. Locking assets on the base layer by calling deposit methods on special contracts called [Portals](./components.md#portals), which will effectively transfer asset ownership to the target DApp contract.
+1. Locking assets on the base layer by calling deposit methods on special contracts called [Portals](./components.md#portals), which will effectively transfer asset ownership to the target dApp contract.
 There are specific portals for each kind of asset (Ether, ERC-20, ERC-721, ERC-1155).
-  2. The Cartesi Rollups framework notifies the DApp back-end of the deposit by sending it a special input.
+2. The Cartesi Rollups framework notifies the dApp back-end of the deposit by sending it a special input.
-  3. The DApp's back-end code needs to recognize and handle the special input, in order to process the deposit according to its own logic (e.g., by storing each user's balance in a hash table or database).
+3. The dApp's back-end code needs to recognize and handle the special input, in order to process the deposit according to its own logic (e.g., by storing each user's balance in a hash table or database).
-  4. When appropriate (e.g., when a game ends and the winner wishes to withdraw their funds), the back-end generates a [voucher](./components.md#vouchers) that encodes a transfer of assets on the base layer, from the DApp to the target user.
+4. When appropriate (e.g., when a game ends and the winner wishes to withdraw their funds), the back-end generates a [voucher](./components.md#vouchers) that encodes a transfer of assets on the base layer, from the dApp to the target user.
 The actual withdrawal will take effect on the base layer when the voucher is executed.
 This is a secure process because it can only be done when the voucher has an associated validity proof ensuring that the validator nodes have reached consensus about its contents.

 ## Ethereum ABI encoding for asset operations